 Courgette Pie Recipe

 This courgette recipe was inspired by reader Lesley who responded to a quest for courgette recipes from my Facebook group (do join here if you would like to).
-In the summer and autumn there is often an abundance of courgettes from allotments and in the shops.
-The more ways there are to use them, the better as the last thing we want is for any to go to waste!
+In the summer and autumn there is often an abundance of courgettes from allotments and in the shops so the more ways there are to use them, the better as the last thing we want is for any to go to waste!

 Courgettes are plentiful in the summer and early autumn and this main course recipe is perfect for using them for a filling dinner.
 Easy recipe and very tasty too!

 As with most recipes you can make your own variations.
-The pie was flavoured with basil leaves but you can use parsley (as in the original recipe), oregano or rosemary.
+Basil leaves are good but you can use parsley (as in the original recipe), oregano or rosemary.

 We had it for a summer Sunday dinner with lots of seasonal vegetables and it was really delicious.
-It is easy enough to have as a midweek supper too.
-It is low cost, especially if you are using your own home-grown courgettes!
+Easy enough to have as a midweek supper too and very low cost, especially if you are using your own home-grown courgettes!

-The pie is made with puff pastry – something I always buy rather than make.
-You could make it with a good wholemeal shortcrust pastry and I think that would be really good too.
+The pie is made with ready made puff pastry – one of those things that is definitely worth buying pre prepared!
+It would also be lovely with a good wholemeal shortcrust pastry and I think that would be really good too.